Traffic Violations Bureau

 Defendant's appearance, plea, and waiver of trial:

-Within seven days after the date of issuance of the ticket, a defendant charged with an offense that can be processed by a Traffic Violations Bureau may do either of the following:
+Prior to the arraignment date, a defendant charged with an offense that can be processed by a Traffic Violations Bureau may do either of the following:

 - Appear in person at the Traffic Violations Bureau, sign a plea of guilty and waiver of trial provision of the ticket, and pay the total amount of the fine and costs;